oslabs-beta/Catalyst/README.md

 - Once you have the repo on your system, install all the dependencies using:

       npm install

 - After that is completed, you can open our app using:

       npm run dev

-To get started, Jest, Enzyme, and Enzyme Adapter for React 16 must be installed.
+Prior to running exported tests, Jest, Enzyme, and Enzyme Adapter for React 16 must be installed.
-To do this, enter the following line in the command line interface of your project directory:
+To do this, enter the following line in the command line interface of your project's directory:

     npm install --save-dev jest enzyme enzyme-adapter-react-16